“Isaac went out to meditate in the field toward evening; and he lifted up his eyes and looked, and behold, camels were coming.

 “…there was not found a helper suitable for him.”

 As you know ‘parakletos‘ is applied to the Holy Spirit.
+It speaks of someone called alongside to help.
 Jesus said,

 “I will ask the Father, and He will give you another Helper [‘parakletos‘], that He may be with you forever.”(John 14:16)